 Know Your Competition

 Understand the big picture of your area and employer.
 Nothing should stop you from continuing to develop your craft in all that you do, but you should see how everything fits together and plan accordingly.
 Do you live in a crowded area with lots of people vying for one position, or do you live somewhere small where there are few applicants?
-Does your employer care about your certifications, or is he more concerned with experience and performance?
+Does your employer care about your certifications, or is he or she more concerned with experience and performance?
 You can tailor what you do with what is wanted.

 Putting In The Hours